• Skip to primary navigation

 How to Make Black Eyed Pea Soup

-STEP ONE: Into a large pot, add the black-eyed peas and cover with 1 inch of cold water.
+STEP ONE: Cook the Black-Eyed Peas.
+Into a large pot, add the black-eyed peas and cover with 1 inch of cold water.
 Place the pot on the stove over medium-high heat.
 Bring to a boil; let the peas boil for 3 minutes.
 Remove the pot from the heat, cover, and let the peas soak for 1 hour.
 Drain and set aside.
 The peas will have softened but still have some “bite” to them.
-(Skip this step if using canned or fresh black-eyed peas).
+(Skip this step if using canned or fresh black-eyed peas.)

-STEP TWO: Return the empty pot to the stovetop over medium-high heat.
+STEP TWO: Sauté the Aromatics.
+Return the empty pot to the stovetop over medium-high heat.
 Add the olive oil.
 When the oil is hot, add the liquid smoke, onion, carrots, and celery.
 Cook, stirring frequently for 3 minutes, just until vegetables are slightly tender.

-STEP THREE: Add the garlic and cook for an additional 30 seconds.
+STEP THREE: Add Garlic and Greens.
+Add the garlic and cook for an additional 30 seconds.
 Stir in the collard greens and cook for 3 minutes, just until wilted.

-STEP FOUR: Add the rice, black-eyed peas, and vegan chicken broth.
+STEP FOUR: Add Rice and Broth.
+Add the rice, black-eyed peas, and broth.
 Bring to a boil, then reduce the heat to low.
 Cover and simmer for 1 hour, or until the peas are cooked to your desired consistency.

-STEP FIVE: Season to taste with black pepper, add a dash of cayenne pepper sauce, if using, and serve hot.
+STEP FIVE: Season and Serve.
+Season to taste with black pepper, add a dash of cayenne pepper sauce, if using, and serve hot.

 How to Know When Black-Eyed Peas are Done